algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 From the main game screen, players can access a range of information :

 - Maps : a mini-map will be displayed in the top right-hand corner of the screen to help players find their way around.

+view point

 - Time : the time will be displayed below the mini-map, allowing the player to keep track of the time.

+24-minute timer equivalent to 24 hours

 - Reputation : A progress bar showing the reputation of the location the player is in will be placed at the top left.

+each quest takes xp

 - Quests : A list of quests will be placed below the player to inform them of the actions to be carried out.

+present the system

 #### Mini Maps
 #### Time